“Of places that are, by their very nature of being, like the introverts of the society.

 Preferably, travel solo: I am saying this for several reasons.
 AV is a slow, meditative place with many things to do, but a ‘gang of girls’ or a ‘group of boys’ might feel slightly out of place.
 That is because there is nothing much to do as a group.

 There are times when you want to explore the hidden recesses and crevasses of your being through music, dance, food, farming, meditation, books, craft etc and in this respect, one person’s food might be another person’s poison.
-You might want to go for an interesting session on music-therapy, but your friends might want to ‘chill at the beach’.
+You might want to go for an interesting session on music-therapy or another Auroville workshop, but your friends might want to ‘chill at the beach’.
 Tough call?
 This situation is bound to arise repetitively and often.

 Also, I pity those who go to Auroville on day-visits while travelling to Pondicherry, and try to make sense of the place, because AV is not a place that needs to be visited.
 It is a way of life, which needs to be experienced.